FricCc/Lirus/README.md

 -You will need the jpeg listed with the python file

--I have no clue how to Pygame 90% of the code has been copy-pasted from Stack Overflow
+-I have no clue how to Pygame 90% of the code has been copy-pasted from Stack Overflow and I sincerely apologize if I commented anything incorrectly